digitalpenguin/Commerce_ImageMeld/readme.md

 This module has a single snippet `[[Commerce_ImageMeld]]`.
 It should be added to the top of your MODX page template.
 The snippet doesn't return anything itself, all output is via placeholders.

-There are 7 parameters available in total.
+There are 8 parameters available in total.
 Only one is required.

 **Required**
+- `&productId`: **REQUIRED** The product id of the ImageMeld product.
 - `&image`: **REQUIRED** as shown above, the value should be the image URL.

 **Advanced**